kristiania-pg6301-2022/pg6301-innlevering-StianOek/README.md

 - [x] - Connect coveralls with github actions and make a badge
 - [x] - Get status badge saying tests is passing
 - [x] - Get status badge from coveralls
-- [ ] - Get more coverage with jest
 - [x] - Let coveralls read tests with jest --coverage
 - [x] - Added husky to make sure i cannot commit a unformated code
+- [ ] - Get more coverage with jest
+> Tests has been challenging overall.
+So the coverage isnt that great!
 # Server side

 - [x] - Install express /w nessecary dependencies